D-Palamala-Sai-Niharika/spring-data-jpa/README.md

 - CrudRepository
   - Extends Repository
   - provides CRUD functions
   - **Optional<T>** findById(ID primaryKey); - Optional return type basically forces to add exception explicitly.
 That is why you get error when you do not write orElseThrow for findById(id) method.
+It is used for the columns that are uniquely identified i.e id(findById), email(findByEmail) that returns only 1 correponding list and may throw NullPointerException Else (ex:findByTitle) returning empty list doesn't throw NullPointerException.
 To know more about use of Optional : https://www.perplexity.ai/search/optional-return-type-in-jpa-us-HkbMPqSES_G2IEfNRKkf8A

 - PagingAndSortingRepository
   - Extends CrudRepository